 - Drain water completely from soaked Chana dal else the mixture will become soggy.

-- If the mixture becomes soggy, add about 1 tbsp of rice flour and mix well.
+- If the mixture becomes soggy, add about 1 tbsp of chickpea flour or rice flour and mix well.

 - You can either blend green chilies or finely chop them and add them to the mixture while adding onions and dill.